#HolyComforterMGM

 For each Christian season, the Book of Common Prayer lays out the form of the service and provides the text for many of the prayers.

-A calendar of Scripture readings, called the “Lectionary,” indicates biblical passages to be read each day.
+A calendar of Scripture readings, called the “Lectionary,” indicates biblical passages to be read daily.
 These are the same throughout the Episcopal Church and the Anglican Communion, so on any given day, someone around the clock and around the globe will be reading the same Scripture.
-Typical services include scripture readings, prayers, hymns, and a sermon.
-The congregation participates in worship—singing hymns and saying the prayers, the Creed (a statement of our beliefs), and responding, reading, or singing the Psalms (sacred poems).
+Typical services include scripture readings, prayers, hymns and a sermon.
+The congregation participates in worship—singing hymns and saying the prayers, the Creed (a statement of our beliefs), responding and reading or singing the Psalms (sacred poems).

 (Modified from The Episcopal Diocese of Texas)